a2geek/libvirt-bosh-cpi/docs/STEMCELLS.md

 These are all presumed to be run against some valid Libvirt provider.
 Thus, there is a chance that the Azure stemcell will work under Libvirt running on KVM.
 Hypothetically.

 Note that, when trying to identify stemcells, every single one ran under Libvirt/QEMU _except_ for Warden which ships as a GZipped TAR file.

-Ultimately, Openstack was settled upon (for no technical reason).  vSphere was hard to confirm due to the initial stemcell password being something different.
+Ultimately, Openstack was settled upon (for no particular technical reason).

+vSphere was hard to confirm due to the initial stemcell password being something different.

 ## Openstack

+Use `--ops-file=manifests/openstack-stemcell.yml` in the BOSH Directory deployment.
+(Note that this is the current default.)

 ```
 stemcell: